ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Conclusion

 \section{Conclusion}

-We introduce \textbf{ABC}, a multimodal embedding model that leverages a VLM backbone to control image representations via natural language instructions.
-It achieves the best zero-shot results on a variety of multimodal tasks, spanning retrieval, classification, and VQA.
-Our multi-stage training process isolates the computationally expensive contrastive pretraining from a lightweight instruction finetuning phase, which allows for easy iteration of our model.
+We introduce \textbf{ABC}, a multimodal embedding model that leverages a VLLM backbone to control image representations via natural language instructions.
+It achieves strong zero-shot results on a variety of multimodal tasks, spanning retrieval, classification, and VQA. \textbf{ABC} consists of a multi-stage training process, which isolates the computationally expensive contrastive pretraining from a lightweight instruction finetuning phase.
 We explore what factors are the most crucial when adapting VLMs to output multimodal embeddings.
-In particular, we find that training with well-chosen negatives, vision encoder resolution, and VLM backbone are all important factors for achieving the best performance.
-Lastly, we design \texttt{CtrlBench} to measure our model's ability to use instructions to accomplish subtle natural language guided retrieval tasks.
+In particular, we find that vision encoder resolution, contrastive loss temperature and VLLM backbone choice are all important factors.
+Lastly, we design \texttt{CtrlBench} to measure our model's ability to use instructions to accomplish subtle natural language-guided retrieval tasks.